liuff19/Semantic-Ray/README.md

 ```

 ## Contact
-If you have any question about this project, please feel free to contact liuff19@mails.tsinghua.edu.cn.
+If you have any question about this project, please feel free to contact liuff19@mails.tsinghua.edu.cn or zhangcb19@mails.tsinghua.edu.cn.